Chase Sapphire Reserve® review

 card_name foreign transaction fee

-The CardName requires good to excellent credit to get approval but other factors might also be considered in the application process including payment history of revolving credit, your total open cards, and the average age of accounts open.
-If you have limited credit history or are currently building your credit, it may be difficult to get approved for the card_name card.
+The CardName requires excellent credit to get approval, but other factors might also be considered in the application process, including payment history of revolving credit, your total open cards, and the average age of accounts open.
+If you have a limited credit history or are currently building your credit, it may be difficult to get approved for the card_name card.

 card_name annual fee

 With a sizable AnnualFees annual fee, the CardName card isn’t for everyone.
 If you are someone who does not frequently travel or eat out often, it may be a lot harder to justify the cost of having this card in your wallet.
-However, for those that can take full advantage of the $300 annual travel credit, the statement credit offered for TSA PreCheck or Global Entry, and the card_name lounge access provided through Priority Pass, the Lyft Pink membership and more, the card_name card provides a tremendous amount of value for the cost.
+However, for those who can take full advantage of the multiple annual credits and lounge access offerings, the card_name card provides tremendous value for the cost.

 How do cardholders rate the card_name?